AgathaZareth/Pneumonia-Detection-with-CNN/README.md

 # Next Steps

 While this model has the lowest difference between training and test, loss and accuracy there is still a slight difference.
-In future iteration, adjusting the lambda coefficient in the l2 regularization may further decrease these differences.
-An additional method may also be to reduce the kernel nodes even further.
+In future iteration, increasing the lambda coefficient in the l2 regularization may further decrease these differences.
+Additional methods may also be to reduce the kernel nodes even further, or decrease the dropout p value.

 As we have seen, the more data available to train the model, the better it performs.
 One option to increase data, while maintaining equal distribution of classes, is instead of down sampling the pneumonia class to match that of the normal class, we can up sample the normal class using data augmentation to match the number of pneumonia cases.
 This will result in 2534 more "NORMAL" images and increase the total number of training images from 2698 to 7766.

 # Recommendations

-My recommendation is that GE Healthcare have built into the CCS machines software the ability to not only flag cases of concern for immediate review, but also have the radiologist confirm the AI's predictions.
+My recommendation is that GE Healthcare have built into the CCS machines software the ability to not only flag cases of concern for immediate review, but also have the radiologist either confirm or reject the models predictions.
 This collaborative approach gives further opportunities for the model to learn and improve performance, and also provides a direct actionable way to improve clinical outcomes and elevate patient experience.
+This could even potentially mean a CCS machine could learn the proclivities of the particular office or medical practice that it is located in.

-An additional recommendation would be to push software updates to existing machines, allowing for example, a machine in a small family practice in Idaho could get updates and improve due to the images being collected from clinics in more densely populated urban locations like San Francisco or New York.
+An additional recommendation would be to push software updates to existing machines, providing ongoing improvements of predictions.
+This would be particularly useful for small rural locations who don’t have a high volume of patients.
+If they can get updates, and improve, due to the images being collected from clinics in more densely populated urban locations then you are giving every doctor’s office around the globe a reason to want this technology for their own practice no matter how big or small they are.

-These recommendations will make these CCS units more marketable to a larger range of businesses and give every doctor’s office around the globe a reason to want this technology for their own practice.
+These recommendations will make these CCS units more marketable to a larger range of businesses.
 The more CCS machines learning from new cases, the better these AI predictions can get.
 And the better the predictions, the more justification to bring this technology into every medical practice.

 # Thank You